gianicoleb/Ebay_Price_Tracker/README.md

 # eBay Price Tracker

+I originally made this project because of my decade long obsession with vintage sweaters.
+Specifically, it is Coogi brand sweaters that I have fawned over.
+They generally go for $250-$300, but if you're lucky you can catch a dad or grandpa doing some spring cleaning and snag one for $50.
+I searched ebay regulared for years with no luck, and found 2 I could affford within a week of using this program

 The eBay Price Tracker is a Python-based project designed to streamline the process of tracking product prices on eBay.
 When a product is listed below a specified price threshold, the user is instantly notified, allowing them to grab deals as they appear.

 ## Overview: